Srujana-247/Cafe-Menu-Card/README.md

 # Cafe-Menu-Card
-I have made a cafeteria's website which contains its menu.I have used HTML ,CSS to created it
+I have made a cafeteria's website which contains its menu.I have used HTML ,CSS to created it.